harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/kubelet-service-kill.md

 ---

 Kubelet service kill makes the application unreachable on the account of the node turning unschedulable (in **NotReady** state).
-- Kubelet service is stopped (or killed) on a node to make it unschedulable for a specific duration defined by the `TOTAL_CHAOS_DURATION` environment variable.
+- Kubelet service is stopped (or killed) on a node to make it unschedulable for a specific duration.
 - The application node goes back to normal state and services are resumed after the chaos duration.